Namrata-hehe/NewDelta-demo/README.md

 # NewDelta-demo
-This is a practice file for Git and GitHub
+This is a practice file for Git and GitHub.